dorfsmay/fedora-workstation-setup/INSTRUCTIONS/create_bootable_fedora_usb_stick_on_linux.md

 1. Insert USB stick

-1. Use `lsblk -S` `df -Th` to find which device is Linux using for your USB device
+1. Use `lsblk -S` to find which device is Linux using for your USB device

 1. **WARNING**: *The following step will* **destroy** *the content of* `/dev/sd�*`
     ```